+The primary role of National Boards is regulatory decision making in the public interest.
 The key functions of a National Board (section 35 of the National Law) include:

-- registering practitioners and students in the relevant health profession - developing standards, codes and guidelines for the relevant health profession - overseeing receipt, assessment and investigation of notifications and complaints - where necessary, conducting panel hearings and referring serious matters to tribunal hearings - overseeing the monitoring and compliance of any restrictions on practitioner or students' registration - overseeing assessment of overseas trained practitioners who wish to practise in Australia, and - approving accreditation standards developed by an accreditation authority, and - approving accredited programs of study as providing qualifications for registration.
+- registering practitioners and students in the relevant health profession - developing standards, codes and guidelines for the relevant health profession - overseeing receipt, assessment and investigation of notifications and complaints - where necessary, conducting panel hearings and referring serious matters to tribunal hearings - overseeing the monitoring and compliance of any restrictions on practitioner or students' registration

+- overseeing assessment of overseas trained practitioners who wish to practise in Australia - approving accreditation standards developed by an accreditation authority, and - approving accredited programs of study as providing qualifications for registration.